 As an adjudicator, he has judged the Washington and Montana State MTNA Competitions and the Northwest District MTNA Competition, MusiQuest in Pune, India, and the Royal Conservatory Annual Evaluations in Vancouver, BC.
 He was the 2016 and 2017 Guest Clinician for the Steinway Society Awards Festival in Palm Springs, California, as well as many other local and regional festivals and competitions.
 He has been the Artistic Director of the ISU Summer Institute for Piano and Strings and has taught at the Curry Music Camp at Northern Arizona University and at MusicFest at the College of Southern Idaho.

 Mark Neiwirth has been involved as a leader in his community in a number of roles.
-He is the Past President and Secretary of the Board of Directors of the Pocatello Unitarian Universalist Fellowship, Artistic Director of the ISU Summer Institute for Piano and Strings, Administrative Dean of the Russell Lockwood Leadership School, Change Leader through the Idaho Commission on the Arts, Vice President of Education of the Smile Toastmasters Club, Composition Competition Chair of the Idaho Music Teachers Association, Secretary of the Pocatello Arts Council, Member of the Idaho State University Fulbright Advisory Committee, former Board Member of the Idaho State-Civic Symphony, former Scholarship Chair of the Pocatello Music Club, and Editorial Board member of the Rendezvous Literary Journal of the Idaho State University College of Arts and Letters.
+He is a Past President and Secretary of the Board of Directors of the Pocatello Unitarian Universalist Fellowship, former Artistic Director of the ISU Summer Institute for Piano and Strings, former Administrative Dean of the Russell Lockwood Leadership School, Change Leader through the Idaho Commission on the Arts, Vice President of Education of the Smile Toastmasters Club, Composition Competition Chair of the Idaho Music Teachers Association, Secretary of the Pocatello Arts Council, Member of the Idaho State University Fulbright Advisory Committee, former Board Member of the Idaho State-Civic Symphony, former Scholarship Chair of the Pocatello Music Club, and former Editorial Board member of the Rendezvous Literary Journal of the Idaho State University College of Arts and Letters.